ToddServo/What-Is-Todays-Date/README.md

 # What is Today's Date?
-This repository keeps track of today's date.
+This repository used to keep track of today's date.
 * * *

-## The current date:
+## The current date is no longer being watched, only the year.
+Cheers!
- 02/07/2025

- TIME IS ALSO THIS:

- 04:37.47
+ 2025